MarkCondello/dev-notes/WP/Guttenburg/index.md

   block.classList.remove('paying-attention-block')
 })
 ```
-*Note:* THe npm wp-scripts does not included React in the build but instead bundles the scripts we create for react to be used on the front end.
+*Note:* The npm wp-scripts does not included `React` in the build but instead bundles the scripts we create for react to be used on the front end.

 ## Using block.json to define a block
-Leveraging the block.json file, we can defined the properties for a block and the assets for the admin.
+Leveraging the `block.json` file, we can defined the properties for a block and the assets for the admin.
 If we are using the `render_callback` function, assets for the front end will not be loaded and so the method descibed under the header above *Loading front end assets for a custom block* should be used instead.

-A code example and more details can be found in the codex (here)[https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/]
+A code example and more details can be found in the codex [here](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/)

 ## Register a custom Guttenburg Block Category area
 We can define our own custom block category in our theme like so: